llpeterson/data/multimedia.md

 format of a video *stream*; it does not specify how this stream is broken into network packets.
 Thus, MPEG can be used for videos stored on disk, as well as videos transmitted over a stream-oriented network connection, like that provided by TCP.
-More on how you might packetize an MPEG stream in a moment.

-The MPEG format is one of the most complicated of any protocols discussed in this book.
-This complication comes from a desire to give the encoding algorithm every possible degree of freedom in how it encodes a given video stream.
-It also comes from the evolution of the standard over time (i.e., MPEG-1, MPEG-2, MPEG-4).
-What we describe below is called the *main profile* of an MPEG-2 video stream.
+What we describe below is called the *main profile* of an MPEG video stream that is being sent over a network.
 You can think of an MPEG profile as being analogous to a "version," except the profile is not explicitly specified in an MPEG header; the receiver has to deduce the profile from the combination of header fields it sees.

 <figure class="line">
 	<a id="nested"></a>